Tamara1608/ClojureProject/README.md

-# Bookstore Project in Clojure
+# Background removal Project in Clojure

-Welcome to the Bookstore "Libre Nation" project !
+Welcome to the Bookstore "Remove Bg" project !
 This is a Clojure-based application built with Leiningen, PostgreSQL and Hiccups.
-The project includes features such as user authentication (login/register), book management (add, delete, edit), and user profile customization.
+The project includes features such as user authentication (login/register), upload of files, connecting to external API and user profile customization.

 ## Technologies Used
 - Clojure